ArchanaAllishe/bioinformatics-analysis-workflows/README.md

 # Project Overview

-This repository demonstrates a **reproducible end-to-end bulk RNA-seq analysis**, connecting biological data analysis with workflow automation, reproducible software environments, HPC computing, and interactive reporting.
+This project demonstrates a **reproducible end-to-end bulk RNA-seq workflow**, from raw sequencing reads to differential expression, functional interpretation, and interactive reporting.

-## RNA-Seq Case Study

-RNA-seq measures **gene expression** and enables comparisons between biological groups to identify differentially expressed genes and associated biological processes and pathways.
+RNA-seq measures **gene expression**, allowing biological groups to be compared to identify differentially expressed genes and the biological processes and pathways associated with those differences.
 RNA is isolated from biological samples, converted to cDNA, prepared as a sequencing library, and sequenced to generate reads stored in **FASTQ files**.
-Sequencing may be **single-end** (one read per fragment) or **paired-end** (two reads, `R1` and `R2`, per fragment).
+Sequencing can be **single-end** (one read per fragment) or **paired-end** (two reads, `R1` and `R2`, per fragment).

-This case study uses publicly available **paired-end RNA-seq data from GSE199679 / GSE198801** to compare normal uveal melanocytes with uveal melanoma.

-**Uveal melanoma** is a cancer that develops from melanocytes in the uvea, the pigmented layer of the eye.
+This project uses publicly available **paired-end RNA-seq data from GSE199679 / GSE198801** to compare normal uveal melanocytes with uveal melanoma. **Uveal melanoma** is a cancer that develops from melanocytes in the uvea, the pigmented layer of the eye.

 Two biological groups were analyzed:

-- **NM (Normal Melanocytes)** — normal uveal/choroidal melanocytes representing the non-malignant reference group.
+- **NM (Normal Melanocytes)** — normal uveal/choroidal melanocytes representing the non-malignant group.
 - **MP46** — a patient-derived xenograft (PDX) model of uveal melanoma representing the malignant group.

 The dataset contains **six biological samples with three biological replicates per group**: